M-Serajian/KMX/README.md

 # KMX

 ## Introduction

-KMX is a GPU-accelerated software designed for efficient k-mer extraction from large genomic datasets.
+KMX is a GPU-accelerated software designed for efficient k-mer extraction from large genomic datasets and construction of the corresponding matrix.
 Given a list of genomes in FASTA or FASTQ format, it:

 - Extracts k-mers from each genome.
 - Constructs a CSR (Compressed Sparse Row) matrix, where rows represent genomes and columns represent extracted k-mers.